diffkemp/diffkemp/README.md

     cd ..

 ## Run
-    bin/diffkemp module-path module-name parameter old-version new-version
+    bin/diffkemp modules-dir [-m module] [-p param] old-version new-version

+Check semantic equivalence of all parameters of all modules in the given directory between the two kernel versions.
+Optionally, single module or single parameter can be chosen.
-Checks equivalence of the module between the old and the new version w.r.t. the given parameter.
-The module-path is given relatively to the kernel directory.
+The modules-dir is given relatively to the kernel directory.
 The tool is able to download necessary kernel sources.

 ## Regression tests